 Bonus Tip: Since many gum and candy products contain questionable ingredients, including artificial sweeteners and food dyes, get your peppermint fix from organic tea.
-For an occasional memory-infusing sweet treat, look for
+For an occasional memory-infusing sweet treat, look for organic peppermint candy.

 Brain-Boosting Benefit: These delicious seeds are loaded with the amino acid tryptophan, a necessary component needed for proper neurotransmitter functioning, and are even one of the best weight loss foods of fall.
 According to the book The Happiness Diet, pumpkin seeds have even been shown to reduce social anxiety!